fwbrasil/zoot/README.md

 Probably not. :)

 If the client and server are using scala and zoot, it is a big win to reuse the Api traits to communicate.
 If not, just write them by your own.
 Anyway you need to specify how to invoke services.

+## Is zoot compatible with Scala.js?

+No, since it uses runtime proxy generation.
+It is possible to remove this limitation using macros.
+Please [open an issue](https://github.com/fwbrasil/zoot/issues/new) if you would like have Scala.js compatibility.